45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 Domino Park in Williamsburg, Brooklyn, is a great way to have a nice day with great views of Manhattan across the East River.
 The park offers 5 acres and was designed by James Corner Field Operations, who also designed The High Line!

 Enjoy an elevated walk, lawn areas, dog run, volleyball, a playground, and more!
-It is a great non-touristy, and free thing to do in NYC!
+It is a great, non-touristy free thing to do!
 During the summer, you can also head over to Smorgasburg in Williamsburg!
 Located by Charlotte Beach, you will find dozens of amazing food vendors!
+If you’re a foodie, I would highly recommend it.

 New York Travel Skyline